Demolition Commences on Rogue River’s Savage Rapids Dam

 Work Crews Move Closer to Historic Restoration

-June 1st will mark another milestone in the ongoing restoration of the Rogue River when dam demolition will commence on the northern six bays of Savage Rapids Dam.
-The $40 million project represents one of the largest dam removals ever undertaken in the United States and is expected to increase Rogue River salmon runs by over 22% annually, bringing enduring positive impacts to the valuable sport and commercial salmon fisheries of Oregon.
+Grants Pass, Oregon — June 1st will mark another milestone in the ongoing restoration of the Rogue River when dam demolition commences on the northern six bays of Savage Rapids Dam.
+The $40 million project represents one of the largest dam removals ever undertaken in the United States and is expected to increase Rogue River salmon runs by over 22 percent annually, bringing enduring positive impacts to the valuable sport and commercial salmon fisheries of Oregon.

 Crews recently completed construction of a temporary cofferdam structure at the site, started during the first week in April.
 The cofferdam creates a dry space for work, allowing demolition of the 88-year-old Savage Rapids Dam to begin.

 From today through September, crews are expected to pull down the north half of the dam.
-If all goes as planned, the north side coffer dam will be removed by October 9 and the river’s salmon will then move freely through this stretch of river for the first time in nearly a century.
-Workmen are slated to finish the last portions of the removal plan by December.
+If all goes as planned, the north side coffer dam will be removed by Oct.
+9 and the river’s salmon will then move freely through this stretch of river for the first time in nearly a century.
+Work crews are slated to finish the last portions of the removal plan by December.

 The Rogue River in southwestern Oregon is one of the nation’s outstanding rivers and the second largest producer of salmon in Oregon outside of the Columbia Basin.
 Because of its scenic beauty, world-class whitewater, and internationally renowned salmon and steelhead fishery, it was one of the original group of rivers designated as “wild and scenic” with the passage of the federal Wild and Scenic Rivers Act in 1968.
 The Bureau of Land Management estimates that some 25,000 visitors use the Rogue River each year.

 For years, the dam impeded passage of significant portions of five runs of salmon and steelhead, including coho salmon listed as threatened under the federal Endangered Species Act.
-Government scientists have estimated that removal of the dam would increase the number of fish produced in the Rogue River by 22%.
-This translates into approximately 114,000 more salmon and steelhead each year (87,900 that would be available for sport and commercial harvest and 26,700 that would escape to spawn) valued at approximately $5,000,000 annually.
+Government scientists have estimated that removal of the dam would increase the number of fish produced in the Rogue River by 22 percent.
+This translates into approximately 114,000 more salmon and steelhead each year (87,900 that would be available for sport and commercial harvest and 26,700 that would escape to spawn) valued at approximately $5 million annually.

 In 2002, the Oregon Watershed Enhancement Board (OWEB) pledged $3 million toward the project.
 With strong bipartisan support from Oregon’s Congressional delegation, federal legislation passed the next year, authorizing the U.S. Bureau of Reclamation to install pumps for GPID and remove the dam.

-The Bureau of Reclamation awarded the contract to install the pumps and remove the dam to Slayden Construction Group of Stayton, Oregon on August 9, 2006.
+The Bureau of Reclamation awarded the contract to install the pumps and remove the dam to Slayden Construction Group of Stayton, Oregon, on Aug.
+9, 2006.
 GPID’s new replacement pumping facilities are complete and will undergo final testing in mid-April.
 The $36.5 million pumping facility began delivering irrigation water to GPID patrons in early May.

 Savage Rapids Dam Removal Timeline